-The Difference Between “May” and “Might”
+How To Remember the Difference Between “May” and “Might”

 The difference between may and might is subtle, but it can help clarify your writing, especially when it comes to permission and probability.
 It can take some practice before using these words correctly 100% of the time, but try to remember these key points:

 - Use may for present tense, and might for past perfect tense.

 - May expresses a high possibility of something happening, whereas might hints that it might not happen.

 - Both may and might can be used to ask for permission, but use may when giving permission.